 The Undertaking does not currently model the option to make policies paid up.
 There is no modelling of the "paid-up" decrement on the grounds of proportionality.
-It is complex to model and, in any case, is assumed to be broadly equivalent financially to the surrender of the contract.
+It is complex to model and is assumed to be broadly equivalent financially to the surrender of the contract.